MPRE prep tutoring

 LEX MPRE tutors and professional responsibility tutoring are available for private, one-to-one tutoring sessions in person as well as online.
 MPRE prep tutors are also available to work with small groups.

-Current and former LEX students represent students or alumni from UCLA, USC, UCSB, UCI, Southwestern, Loyola, Pepperdine, Chapman, and other California schools as well as schools from other parts of the country, such as Harvard, Yale, Columbia, UVA, Emory, and Vanderbilt.
+Current and former students represent students or alumni from UCLA, USC, UCSB, UCI, Southwestern, Loyola, Pepperdine, Chapman, and other California schools as well as schools from other parts of the country, such as Harvard, Yale, Columbia, UVA, Emory, and Vanderbilt.

 MPRE Prep as a Bar Exam Preview